timrolsh/thetutor4u-web/README.md

 -   run `yarn dev` to launch the development environment.
 Anytime a change is made to any file in the file system, the environment will refresh and the page will soft reload.
 Nextjs will log everytime it re-compiles the page to the terminal

 Eventually when putting in production, run `yarn build` and then `yarn start` to start an instance of the server

+#### Getting started with the database
+You can host a "development database", a database with some sample data for development purposes.
+Data changed inside of here will not affect the actual database.

+- cd into the [db](./db/) folder
+- make sure docker desktop is running on your computer
+- build an image from the Dockerfile using the following command: ``docker build -t "thetutor4u-db-image" .``
+- Launch the image and expose it to the computer on the postgres default post, 5432, with the following command: ``docker run --name thetutor4u-db -d -p 5432:5432 thetutor4u-db-image``
+- Populate the new empty database with the data schema and the sample data by running the following command: ``docker exec thetutor4u-db psql -f /script/init_db.sql``

 ### Note about NPM/Yarn